Messianic Judaism

 Messianic Judaism is a syncretic Protestant Christian religious sect that incorporates elements of Jewish practice.
 It considers itself to be a form of Judaism but is generally considered to be a form of Christianity, including by all mainstream Jewish religious movements.
 Its roots are in Christian missionary activity aimed at Jews in the 19th and 20th centuries, particularly in North America.

-Messianic Jews believe that Jesus was the Messiah and a divine being in the form of God the Son (a member of the Trinity), some of the most defining distinctions between Christianity and Judaism.
+Messianic Jews believe that Jesus was the Messiah and a divine being in the form of God the Son (a member of the Trinity), thus taking characteristically Christian positions on distinctions that number among those that most strongly distinguish Christianity and Judaism.
 Messianic Judaism is also generally considered a Protestant Christian sect by scholars and other Christian groups.

 It emerged in the United States between the 1960s and 1970s from the earlier Hebrew Christian movement, and was most prominently propelled through the non-profit organization Jews for Jesus founded in 1973 by Martin "Moishe" Rosen, an American minister in the Conservative Baptist Association.

 Messianic Jews adhere to conventional Christian doctrine, including the concept of salvation by believing in Jesus (referred to by the Hebrew name Yeshua among adherents) as the Jewish Messiah and humanity's redeemer, and in the spiritual authority of the Bible (including the Hebrew Bible and New Testament).

 In Hebrew, Messianics tend to identify themselves with the terms maaminim (lit. 'believers') and yehudim (lit.
 'Jews') in opposition to being identified as notzrim (נוצרים, lit.
 'Christians').
 (Note: Followers are called either ISO or simply ISO (Christians).)
 Jewish organizations inside and outside of Israel reject this framing.
 The Supreme Court of Israel declared Messianic Judaism a Christian sect for purposes of the Law of Return.